 20 – Think Of Improvements To Current Processes And Systems

-One of the main roles of an IT professional is to make improvements to current processes and systems.
+One of the main roles of a software developer is to make improvements to current processes and systems.

 This can be due to a fresh look at a current system, or the fact that they may not know that certain things are possible.
 Coming up with new ways to improve things is a great benefit to a company.